bitsoex/slate/source/index.html.md

 }
 ```

-Returns details for 1 or more of your orders.
+Returns details for one or more of your orders.
 Only opened or partially filled orders will be returned by this endpoint.
 As soon as an order has been fully matched or canceled, it will not be included in the response.
 Please refer to the <a href='#order-trades'>Order Trades</a> endpoint to pull the list of trades for orders.